REFI-QDA Standard for project exchange

 Depending on the program you are working in, projects are exported as a single QDPX file (containing the project data files) or as a QDPX file and a folder for the data files.
 NVivo exports a single QDPX file that contains the data files.

 NOTE NVivo for Windows projects can be opened in NVivo for Mac using the Windows 'copy project' feature, see Work with projects on Windows or Mac.

 Export a QDPX file from NVivo

-- Browse to the location you want to save the QDPX file.
+- Select a destination to save the QDPX file.

 - Click OK.